Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 Probably The Best Of The Breed

-Though there are those downsides, it’s still the case that the H&K VP9 is almost certainly the best of the polymer-frame, striker-fired pistols.
+Despite these downsides, the H&K VP9 is arguably the best among polymer-frame, striker-fired pistols.

 You’ll pay a bit more for the privilege, but ask anyone who owns a VP9, and they’ll tell you that you definitely get your money’s worth and then some.